nikolaisalnikov/faraway-test/README.md

 # Word of Wisdom Server

 Word of Wisdom Server is a simple TCP server implemented in Go that provides a quote after Proof of Work verification.
+In this realisation system use hascash algorithm as ProofOfWork.
+The main reasons of using hash cash are
+1) Simple algorithm which doesn't need a lot of resources
+2) Configurable difficulty of algorithm
+3) Proof of time spent for solving challenge

 ## Features